-• Exclusion: we do not invest in companies involved in controversial activities or conduct.

-• ESG Integration: we ensure that sustainability risks are adequately considered in our investment analysis and processes.

-• Active ownership: we use our influence through engagement and voting to improve corporate behaviour and specific ESG issues and to achieve positive change.
+- Exclusion: we do not invest in companies involved in controversial activities or conduct. - ESG Integration: we ensure that sustainability risks are adequately considered in our investment analysis and processes. - Active ownership: we use our influence through engagement and voting to improve corporate behaviour and specific ESG issues and to achieve positive change.

-For our investments in investee companies, we apply our exclusion, ESG integration and active ownership approach.
+For our investments in investee companies, we apply the Van Lanschot Kempen exclusion, ESG integration and active ownership approach.
 In doing so, we cover the following principal adverse impacts on sustainability factors:

-• Climate and other Environment-Related matters: 1) GHG emissions, 2) Carbon footprint, 3) GHG intensity of investee companies, 4) Exposure to companies active in the fossil fuel sector, 5) Share of non-renewable energy consumption and production, 6) Energy consumption intensity per high impact climate sector, 7) Activities negatively affecting bio diversity-sensitive areas, 8) Emissions to water, and 9) Hazardous waste and radioactive waste ratio.

-• Social and employee matters: 10) Violations of UN GC principles and OECD Guidelines for Multinational Enterprises, 11) Lack of processes and compliance mechanisms to monitor compliance with UN GC principles and OECD Guidelines for Multinational Enterprises, 12) Unadjusted gender pay gap, 13) Board gender diversity, and 14) Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons).
+- Table 1: 1) GHG emissions, 2) Carbon footprint, 3) GHG intensity of investee companies, 4) Exposure to companies active in the fossil fuel sector, 5) Share of non-renewable energy consumption and production, 6) Energy consumption intensity per high impact climate sector, 7) Activities negatively affecting bio diversity-sensitive areas, 8) Emissions to water, and 9) Hazardous waste and radioactive waste ratio. - 10) Violations of UN GC principles and OECD Guidelines for Multinational Enterprises, 11) Lack of processes and compliance mechanisms to monitor compliance with UN GC principles and OECD Guidelines for Multinational Enterprises, 12) Unadjusted gender pay gap, 13) Board gender diversity, and 14) Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons).